Khongchai/serenade-on-a-dream/notes.md

 begin auto pan when music plays or when user stops moving the mouse for x seconds

-add shooting stars => two types, one with the line thing and the other with the sphere technique you are trying to do
+add shooting stars => two types, one with the line thing and the other with the sphere technique you are trying to do, focus first on the former

 see notes for trail of stars